xiaoxiae/slama.dev/_posts/2021-11-20-bathroom-tile-programming.md

 {: .inverse-invert}
 ![](/assets/bathroom-tile-programming/parentheses.png)

-If we wanted to make the tileset a little more concise, we could exchange the red color (that is mostly there for clarity) with a zero, yielding the following:
+If we wanted to make the tileset a little more concise, we could exchange the <span class="azure-red"></span> color (that is mostly there for clarity) with a zero, yielding the following:

 {: .inverse-invert}
 ![](/assets/bathroom-tile-programming/parentheses_minimal.png)